CU-Robotics/buff-code/README.md

 ## CHANGES
 *Changes include all PRs that modify the directory structure, the installed binaries and any changes that will effect workspace usage*
+ - Version 1.00
+   - Date: August 26, 2022
+   - Editor: Mitchell D Scott
+   - Status: Seems stable
+   - Description:
+      - We are rustaceans now
+      - firmware was gutted and now is mostly just IO
+      - controls are migrating to rust (and ros)
+      - run no longer supports scripts and now uses better definitions of robots to start systems
+      - buffpy got the usual adjustments aside from dig/clean not much is new
  - Version 0.07
    - Date: June 30, 2022
    - Editor: Mitchell D Scott